Summary:

 Estimate the fair market value of the securing property as determined by an appraisal, a copy of which should be available to the prospective investor/lender.
 However, an investor/lender may waive the requirement of an independent written appraisal on a case-by-case basis.
 The real estate broker shall provide the broker’s written estimate of the fair market value of the securing property, including the objective data upon which the broker bases the forecast.

-Notes may be purchased at full face value or a discount.
-Face value means that the purchaser would buy the total value of the note.
-A $100,000 note paying 6% per annum interest, with monthly payments due in 6 years, would be purchased by a prospective borrower, who would pay $100,000 and enjoy the 6% monthly cash flow.
+Notes may be purchased at full face value or at a discount.
+Face value means the purchaser would pay the full amount of the Note.
+A $100,000 note paying 6% per annum interest, with monthly payments due in 6 years, would be purchased by a prospective Borrower, who would pay $100,000 and enjoy the 6% monthly cash flow.

 Yield calculations: